Bengin Ahmad: Equine photography

-He also delivers lectures and workshops on equine and horse photography, focusing on horses' characteristics, tips and tricks within the technicalities of photographing them and creating a story around the artwork.
+He also delivers lectures and workshops on equine photography, focusing on the characteristics of horses and offering practical guidance on the technicalities of photographing them and constructing a narrative around the artwork.

-He mostly captures horses without tack, halters, saddle or any accessory, as he believes that "freedom" is one of the most prominent characteristics of horses.
+He predominantly captures horses without tack, halters, saddles or any other accessories, as he believes that "freedom" is one of their most prominent characteristics.

 People, portraits and street photography

-Ahmad sees portraits in two directions.
-The first one is about the general and common characteristics of ethnic groups or a lifestyle or certain Ideology believers.
-There is a single link that connects every group; either through psychology, philosophy or lifestyle.
-The long hair and beard of Sikh men, Yazidi men's extra-long mustaches, the intense gaze of Arab Bedouins, or the female followers of a certain fashion trend are all among this group.
+Ahmad approaches portraiture from two distinct perspectives.
+The first concerns the shared characteristics of ethnic groups, lifestyles or adherents of a particular ideology.
+A unifying thread links each group, whether expressed through psychology, philosophy or a way of living.
+The long hair and beards of Sikh men, the extra-long moustaches of Yazidi men, the intense gaze of Arab Bedouins, and the female followers of a particular fashion trend all belong to this category.